 5. Isomeric transition

 A radionuclide in a metastable excited state decays to its ground state by isomeric transition and the number of protons and neutrons remain the same.
-The energy difference (energy released) is emitted as γ radiation.
-The Z and A remain unchanged.
+The energy difference is emitted as γ radiation.
+The mass number and atomic number remain unchanged.

 e.g. Tc-99m → Tc-99 + 140 keV γ rays